 • 26'' X 4.0'' Fat Tire For All Terrain

 • Tire: 26'' X 4.0'' Fat Tire

 • Appropriate Height: 5'6"-6'8"

 A solid line up of detail that set this electric bike up to be a good purchase.
 Let's see how other users found this bike and compare with our findings.
-"It's surprisingly well made.
-I've only used it for two weeks but I've put over 200 miles on it already, and it seems good as new.
-Long story short, this bike should cost twice as much as it does.
-If it looks like fun to you, buy it."
-An encouraging user review gives an insight into how we feel about this product, that it is one of the best you can buy on a budget.
+Some encouraging user reviews gives an insight into how we feel about this product, that it is one of the best you can buy on a budget.
 With that caveat, however, there are drawbacks.

 It's not an all singing and dancing product, and there are a few things to note, such as the control not being on par with some other, more expensive e-bikes.
-This was again noted with other customers, one such review examined, " The controls are basic, incredibly so.
+This was again noted with other customers, one such review examined, that the controls are basic, incredibly so.
 Basically three buttons and some LEDs.
 No way to change the top speed and no way to see what kind of power you're drawing from the motor.
-It works well enough though, and I haven't had any real issues."

 To conclude, the assertion when viewing this electric bike was that it could be a solution to your e-bike needs without costing too much.
 That's exactly what you get.
 It really feels like it should be priced higher, as the quality, comfort and ride are outstanding.

 Again as we noted, there are of course boxes that remain un-ticked, including the control not being as developed as a more expensive model.
 However, this is a nitpick blemish on a product that does what it sets out to do, while looking great and excelling in its remit.

 The verdict?
 A good budget bike, but some sacrifices were made.
 Buy this if you're on a tight budget or just entering the world of e-bikes and want a solid first one.